grecoe/SubscriptionPolicy/README.md

 ## S360 Issues

 ### Over Privileged Service Principals
-Go to src/principals and the ReadMe.md
+Go to src/principals -> ReadMe.md for more information

 This helps identify, detect owners of, and cleanup service principals that are an issue with S360.